sellandb/blog/_posts/2015-07-26-advanced-pagination-in-jekyll.markdown

 {% endfor %}
 ```

 Using the above technique you can detect state (what the current page is) and then use the appropriate for loop to render the paginator.
-You can check out a working version of the code [here][].
+You can check out a working version of the code [here][https://raw.githubusercontent.com/sellandb/blog/master/index.html].